Interview by Marko Syrjala

 I have to say I really like Johnnyï¿½s voice and he fits perfectly in the band.
 Has anyone said for you that Johnny sounds a lot like Eddie Vedder?

-The first time I heard THICKSKIN, I thought this guy sounds like Pearl Jam a lot!
+The first time I heard THICKSKIN, I thought this guy sounded like Pearl Jam a lot!

 Wow, really?
 I’ve never heard that before!